 Alloverse powers the future of collaborative VR, empowering anyone to create multi-user virtual workspaces and the 3D applications (“AlloApps”) to furnish them.
 An AlloApp can be anything – whiteboard, a jukebox or a deck of cards – and can be built with any programming language using Alloverse’s universal API.

 This unique, modular aspect of Alloverse allows diverse apps to run side by side, connect with each other and be used collaboratively by multiple people at the same time.
 As a result, anyone can design their own classroom, simulator, workshop, or… what would YOU like to build?
-Join our Slack and share your vision of the future of VR!
+Join our Discord and share your vision of the future of VR!

 Work & play together